simplicityitself/simplicityitself.github.io/_posts/2015-03-26-the-real-silver-bullet.md

 ---
-layout: article
+layout: post
 author: David Dawson
+categories:
-categories: Microservices and Reactive
+ - Microservices and Reactive
 title: Best Practice Developer techniques&#58; The Hunt for The Silver Bullet
+date: 2015-03-02 21:19:00
+image: images/vis/SilverBullet.png
+tags:
+ - adaptive learning
+ - complexity
+ - knowledge
+ - learning
+ - simplicity
+ - training

+redirect_from: "/learning/adaptive/the-real-silver-bullet.html"
 ---

 Over the past 15 years of software development, especially since the XP movement gained traction, a series of styles, techniques and processes have gained broad industry adoption.
 These are, at times, called 'best practices'.
 At others times they are referred to as dogma or 'cargo cult'.